What can be tested in a program?

 Wait nodes are still active during testing, but you can push contacts through them immediately by clicking the Fast Forward badge that appears on the node.

-Once a program has been launched you can only A/B test individual paths (see below).
-Any other changes you make can fundamentally alter the nature of the program and make before and after comparisons meaningless.
+Once a program has been launched you cannot put it into test mode any more.
+Any changes you make can fundamentally alter the nature of the program and make before and after comparisons meaningless.
 They can also adversely affect the experience of contacts already inside the program.
+We can offer two tips on testing programs after that have been launched:

-If you don’t want to ignore contacts already in a program (e.g. waiting in a timer) then your best option is to pause the program, make the changes you want, then copy the program and test the copy.
+If you don’t want to ignore contacts already in a program (e.g. those queued at a Wait node) then your best option is to pause the program, make the changes you want, then copy the program and test the copy.
 Once you are happy with the result you can resume the original program with the new workflow.

 The A/B Splitter node

-The A/B Splitter node is a great way to test minor improvements in your program, or to test multiple emails against each other.
+The A/B Splitter node is a great way to test minor improvements in your program while it is live, or to test different messages (or even channels) against each other.
 In this way you can continually experiment with new ideas and keep optimizing your strategies and improving your customer journey.

 You decide how big your test groups are, and how big your control group is, by assigning percentages to each splitter node.